Jr. Homestead Days Field Trip Event

 Bus drop-off: 11th & Arapahoe, Golden, CO

 This is a self-guided field trip experience.
-Activity stations will be spread throughout the historic park.
+Activity stations are spread throughout Golden History Park.
 You will choose a two-hour timeslot in which to visit.

 - 1 free adult chaperone is required for every 5 students